J4NS-R/stonks/readme.md

 A bunch of scripts that process stock market data and makes forecasts using popular statistical time series forecasting methods.

-Proof that I studied and passed university-level statistics (:
+Proof that I passed university-level statistics (:

 ## Design